-#Students in this program take either an Old Testament Exegesis course or a New Testament Exegesis course, which reduces the Bible & Theology Major by 3 credits.
+#Students in this program take two courses of Old or New Testament Exegesis or Theological Study 2, which reduces the Bible & Theology Major by 3 credits.

 Interdisciplinary Studies (English as a Second Language Education Grades PreK-12) Major

 Program Director: Melissa Drinnon, M.S.